michaelkotelnikov/rhacm-workshop/03.Application_Lifecycle/README.md

 # Exercise 3 - Application Lifecycle

-In this exercise you will deploy a demo application onto the managed cluster using Red Hat Advanced Cluster Management for Kubernetes.
+In this exercise you will deploy a demo application onto the cluster using Red Hat Advanced Cluster Management for Kubernetes.
 You will manage the application versions and use cluster labels to configure placement mechanisms.

 In this exercise you will try to deploy an application that manages two versions -